oracle-livelabs/oci/terraform-infrastructure/compute/compute.md

   We will use this bastion we define to access our webservers.

   In terraform.tfvars, we are going to edit the Bastion Host Specifications.
+Copy this code block into the bastion data structure in terraform.tfvars file.
   ```
   <copy>
   compartment_data     = "comp-ocid"